 Cushing’s disease and laminitis

-Sadly laminitis is all too common in native breeds and crosses in the UK (see the All About Pets leaflet, Laminitis).
+Sadly laminitis is all too common in native breeds and crosses in the UK.

 Unfortunately as horses and ponies get older they become more susceptible to laminitis.
 One reason is the increased likelihood of the pituitary gland in the brain developing a tumour, leading to a disease known as Cushing’s disease.